wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 1. Is the IAT (inter-arrival time) computed at per-function basis, or per-application basis?
 I guess it has to be per-function in order to make sense (because otherwise which function container you are going to warm up?).
    But the paper also mentions later that the policy applies at a per-application level.
+   **I think it is application level, because in a later paragraph the CV values are computed per application.
+     In this case, how do you know which function to warm up next, if the predicted value only gives you the interval but not function name?
+Did I miss something?**

 This paper presents serverless workload characteristics on Microsoft Azure cloud environment, and proposes a hybrid, histogram-based caching policy for reducing cold starts.